Find Affordable College Courses

 Saint Bonaventure, NY

-Out of the 28 schools in New York that were part of this year’s ranking, St. Bonaventure University landed the # 2 spot on the list.
-Located in the town of Saint Bonaventure, St. Bonaventure is a private not-for-profit college with a small student population.
+The excellent programs at St. Bonaventure University helped the school earn the #2 place on this year’s ranking of the best journalism schools in New York.
+Located in the town of Saint Bonaventure, St. Bonaventure is a private not-for-profit school with a small student population.

 While working on their degree, journalism majors at St. Bonaventure accumulate an average of around $27,000 in student debt.